Pure Mood

 Pure Mood is the fourth studio album by American shoegaze band Ringo Deathstarr.
-It was released in December 11, 2015 by Vinyl Junkie Recordings in Japan, and on January 20, 2016 by The Reverberation Appreciation Society (RVRB-024) in North America.
+It was released on December 11, 2015, by Vinyl Junkie Recordings in Japan, and on January 20, 2016, by The Reverberation Appreciation Society (RVRB-024) in North America.
 The album was recorded in two different locations: Sky Lab in Los Angeles, and Storage Town in Austin, Texas.